Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Appendix: Validation Experiments for Grade Models Built Using ML Surface Warping and Gaussian Processes

 The validation experiments are conducted on ML warped surface block models for deposit P\textsubscript{9}.
 Each grade model contains approximately 6.5 million blocks which equates to roughly 7.575 million tonnes.
 Each model comparison yields on average $15702\pm 158$ pairwise intersections\footnote{This varies from model to model as the block spatial structure induced by the relevant warped surfaces are different.} with 237 grade-blocks.
 R\textsubscript{2} reconciliation compares the model predicted chemistry against the ground-truth; this involves computing the weighted model predicted values based on volumetric intersection with the grade blocks.
-By convention, the r\textsubscript{2} value is defined (based on the ``actual-vs-estimate'' adjustment concept known as \textit{mine call factor} described by Chieregati et al.\,in \cite{chieregati2008sampling}) as ``grade\_block\_value\,/\,model\_predicted\_value'', thus a ratio less than 1 implies the model is overestimating, conversely a ratio greater than 1 implies the model is underestimating.
+By convention, the R\textsubscript{2} value is defined (based on the ``actual-vs-estimate'' adjustment concept known as \textit{mine call factor} described in \cite{chieregati2008sampling}) as ``grade\_block\_value\,/\,model\_predicted\_value'', thus a ratio less than 1 implies the model is overestimating, conversely a ratio greater than 1 implies the model is underestimating.
 The comparisons are performed on a bench-by-bench basis.
 Each bench measures 10m in height; the five benches of interest are designated 70, 80, 90, 100 and 110.
-One r\textsubscript{2} value is reported for each chemical (in this paper, we limit our attention to Fe, SiO\textsubscript{2}, Al\textsubscript{2}O\textsubscript{3} and P).
+One R\textsubscript{2} value is reported for each chemical (in this paper, the main focus will be on Fe, SiO\textsubscript{2}, Al\textsubscript{2}O\textsubscript{3} and P).